zyx/manual/Installing.md

 ### Running on Linux

 Double click the `Rack` binary.
-Or with the command-line, `cd` into the `Rack` directory and run `./Rack`.
+Or with the command-line, `cd` into the `Rack` folder and run `./Rack`.

 ### Command line usage

-To launch Rack from the command line, `cd` into Rack's directory, and run `./Rack`, optionally with the following options.
+To launch Rack from the command line, `cd` into Rack's folder, and run `./Rack`, optionally with the following options.
 - `<patch filename>`: Loads a patch file.
-- `-u <dir>`: Sets Rack's system directory.
+- `-s <dir>`: Sets Rack's system folder.
-- `-s <dir>`: Sets Rack's user directory.
+- `-u <dir>`: Sets Rack's user folder.
 - `-d`: Enables development mode.
-This sets the system and user directories to the current directory, uses the terminal (stderr) for logging, and disables the Plugin Manager to prevent overwriting plugins.
+This sets the system and user folders to the current working directory, uses the terminal (stderr) for logging, and disables the Plugin Manager to prevent overwriting plugins.